 Confederate monuments were never about recognizing history, but were instead put up to ensure what historian Jane Dailey identifies as “a white supremacist future.”
 Most were funded by the United Daughters of the Confederacy to propagate the “Lost Cause” myth, a historically revisionist ideology that claims the Civil War was fought not over slavery, but for the abstract concept of states’ rights.
 With few exceptions, these structures were hastily built at the dawn of Jim Crow and the Civil Rights Movement to intimidate and terrorize African-American communities as they struggled toward racial equality and political empowerment.
 Overwhelmingly sponsored by white women, they venerate white men who fought to defend the Confederate Constitution, which declared the South would pass no “law denying or impairing the right of property in negro slaves.”
 That is the unambiguous “states’ right” the Confederacy was established to protect.

-The Make It Right Project is dedicated to working with multiple groups—activists, artists, historians and media outlets—to remove Confederate monuments and develop post-removal protocols to properly historicize and contextualize these markers.
+The Make It Right Project is dedicated to working with multiple groups—activists, artists, historians and media outlets—to remove Confederate monuments and tell the truth about history.
 The activism strategy will consider recent and ongoing forms of protest against Confederate monuments to maximize effectiveness and build upon groundwork that has already been laid.
 The point of the initiative is to do more than just “raise awareness” or “start a national conversation,” and instead aims to genuinely move the needle, creating measurable, visible change.

 Our plan is to Make It Right and take them down.

 The Make It Right Project is targeting 10 monuments around the country: